 Many of us aren’t able to dedicate as much time to creating music as we wish we could.

-There are a myriad of reasons why this may be the case — perhaps you have a laborious career, a family to tend to, a busy college semester, or even a seemingly endless touring cycle that’s keeping you away from the studio.
+There are a myriad of reasons why this may be the case—perhaps you have a laborious career, a family to tend to, a busy college semester, or a touring cycle that’s keeping you away from the studio.
 While all of these other pursuits can absolutely be rewarding in their own ways, being away from making music for long periods of time can be a serious creative pain point.